 While the storytelling is in Vietnamese, you will still be able to grasp the meaning just by looking at it.
 Dinner is also available if you want to club it in a package.
 Booking ahead of time is definitely advisable since tickets run out fast.
 In case you want an exquisite experience, you can also see the puppet show on an evening cruise with traditional food and music.

 Water Puppet Show Timings: 5:30 pm – 6:20 pm, 6:30 pm – 7:20 pm and 7:45 pm – 8:35 pm on all days of th week

 Water Puppet Show Ticket Prices: 230,000VND for foreigners, free for children below 3 years

 Book Ticket Online: Golden Water Puppet Admission Ticket in Ho Chi Minh City

 Bitexco Financial tower

-I am not going to emphasize on Ho Chi Minh City’s skyline because honestly there isn’t much.
+I am not going to emphasize Ho Chi Minh City’s skyline because honestly there isn’t much.
 While it still is a modern city, the landscape remains primarily flat.
 Bitexco at its inauguration post-construction in 2010 was the tallest building till 2011.
 Despite the fact it still has a fantastic observation deck that gives an extraordinary aerial view of the city.

 The main feature is the Saigon river, withering like a snake in the middle of the city.
 There is also a restaurant and a bar to enjoy a drink or two.
-The best time to visit is an early evening to be able to catch the sunset and to get a view of the city at night time.
+The best time to visit is the early evening to be able to catch the sunset and to get a view of the city at night time.
 You can buy the tickets at the ticketing counter inside the complex.